-How to write a Psychotherapy Case – RANZCP by Dr Neil Jeyasingam
+How to Write A Psychotherapy Case – RANZCP By Dr Neil Jeyasingam

-Dr Neil Jeyasingam is a former research scholar of the Institute of Psychiatry (Sydney) and Institute of Psychiatry (UK) and specialises in phenomenology and personality disorders in the elderly.
+Dr. Neil Jeyasingam is a former research scholar of the Institute of Psychiatry (Sydney) and Institute of Psychiatry (UK) and specializes in phenomenology and personality disorders in the elderly.
 In public practice, he is the in–patient clinical lead for an old–age psychiatry service, as well as ECT Clinical Director.
 He is also the Binational New South Wales Representative for the Faculty of Old Age Psychiatry, a Foundation Accredited Member of the Royal Australian and New Zealand Psychotherapy Faculty, a Clinical Lecturer with Sydney University, and Senior Lecturer with Western Sydney University.

 What we need to hear from you is that you have done the therapy safely, you have done it under supervision, you have done as much as you can appropriately, you haven’t taken shortcuts, and you’ve come out of it knowing more about psychotherapy than you did at the beginning.

 Changes to the frame are really significant because of the issue of boundary crossings and boundary violations…

 A boundary crossing is when there is a change to the frame for the intentional purpose of improving the quality of the therapy, such as briefly discussing a favourite sporting team for example…